Inbibo/adonisfx_docs/docs/maya/skin.md

 | **Target World Matrix** | Matrix | Identity | ✓ | List of geometry matrices (from a compound attribute) used to evaluate external constraints. |

 > [!NOTE]
 > Multiple targets are supported thanks to the *Targets* array plug.
-It is recommended to use *Target World Mesh* and *Target World Matrix* instead of *Reference Mesh* and *Reference Matrix*.
+> It is recommended to use *Targets* array independently of having one or more target meshes.
+> The plugs *Reference Mesh* and *Reference Matrix* can also be used, although it is not recommended.

 ## Attribute Editor Template